nucypher/interim-pre-app-docs/docs/source/node_operation/node_requirements.rst

     - Never share your ethereum account password.
     - Do not forget your ethereum account password.
     - Secure your ethereum account password in a password manager.

+This command will add a new account to your local keystore.

 PRE Node Operator Transaction Signer